 The student teaching assignment is a full-time, developmental experience in which the teacher candidate participates in a progressive series of teaching responsibilities.
 This may include working with individuals, small groups, and the whole class as well as team teaching and planning with the mentor.
 Within this context, Evergreen's MiT program uses two developmental models to support candidates' growth as teachers.
 In both models, careful attention is paid to helping the candidate develop the knowledge and skills necessary to effectively support the learning of K-12 students.
+Candidates develop their abilities through two, full-time student teaching experiences, each of which lasts 10 weeks.

-In the first model, candidates eventually assume full, solo responsibility for planning, instruction, assessment, and classroom management for a minimum of three weeks.
-When the candidate assumes full responsibility, the mentor is in the building but only in the classroom intermittently to observe and provide feedback to the candidate.
+In the first model, candidates eventually assume full, solo responsibility for planning, instruction, assessment, and classroom management for a minimum of three weeks in each of the two, 10 week student teaching placements.
+When the candidate assumes full responsibility, the mentor is in the building and in the classroom when she/he intends to observe and provide feedback to the candidate.

-In the second model, co-teaching, the candidate eventually assumes the lead role in the mentor-candidate team in planning, instruction, assessment, and classroom management for a minimum of three weeks.
+In the second model, co-teaching, the candidate eventually assumes the lead role in the mentor-candidate team in planning, instruction, assessment, and classroom management for a minimum of three weeks of the 10-week experience.
 The mentor remains in the classroom providing support to small groups or individual students using the co-teaching strategies described later in this section.